Gas Leaf Blower Ban in US States and Cities

 Maryland

 Some counties and cities in Maryland have taken steps to ban gas-powered leaf blowers.
-For instance, Montgomery County has enacted legislation to gradually phase out these devices, and Baltimore and Annapolis have introduced similar discussions.
+For instance, Montgomery County has enacted legislation to phase out these devices gradually, and Baltimore and Annapolis have introduced similar discussions.

-• Annapolis: Ongoing discussions about potential bans on gas-powered leaf blowers to address noise and environmental concerns.
+• Annapolis: Discussing potential bans on gas-powered leaf blowers to address noise and environmental concerns is ongoing.

 • Baltimore: A bill has been introduced to ban gas-powered leaf blowers as part of the city’s environmental strategy.